s54a/projectinit/Readme.md

 ## How I use this Package

-I use this Package whenever I start a new porject.
+I use this Package whenever I start a new project.

 I have created my own template and added them as templates using `init -a "folder path"` command.